biolab/orange2/orange/doc/Orange/rst/Orange.data.domain.rst

 ================

-Domains resemble lists: the length of domain is the number of variables, including the class attribute.
-Iterating through domain goes through attributes and the class attribute, but not through meta attributes.
+Domains resemble lists: the length of domain is the number of variables, including the class variable.
+Iterating through domain goes through features and the class variable, but not through meta attributes.
 Domains can be indexed by integer indices, variable names or instances of :obj:`Orange.data.variables.Variable`.
-Domain has a method :obj:`Domain.index` that returns the index of an attribute specified by a descriptor, name.
+Domain has a method :obj:`Domain.index` that returns the index of a variable specified by a descriptor, name.
 Slices can be retrieved, but not set. ::